mnemnion/orb/doc/md/grym/block.md

     return block
 end
 ```
- Sorts lines into structure and prose.

- - line : taken from block.lines

  - returns:
         1. true for structure, false for prose
         2. id of structure line or "" for prose